The Potential Role of Medical Marijuana in Sports

 Using medical marijuana in sports with the potential to bring an end to the current opioid crisis is not only being discussed among sportsmen.
 Although addiction to medical cannabis can develop, the potential for addiction is much less when compared with opioids.
 Furthermore, medical marijuana overdose is not fatal.
 Opioid overdose, on the other hand, claims the life of 130 Americans daily.
 If both drugs can be equally effective in pain management, there is no reason why we shouldn’t try replacing opioids with medical marijuana.

 What are Some of the Concerns about Medical Marijuana in Sports?

 Like every other drug, medical marijuana use does not come without potential side effects.
 THC, the psychoactive component of medical marijuana is known to affect cognitive development and impair judgment in some users.
 The resultant effect is that athletes using medical marijuana are more likely to take risks.
-A 2011 study revealed that athletes might be making use of the numbing effects of marijuana to work through pain, forget bad falls, and take more risks during their training session.
+A 2011 study revealed that athletes might be making use of the numbing effects of marijuana to work through the pain, forget bad falls, and take more risks during their training session.

 Athletes that compete when they are high on marijuana may show signs of lethargy and impaired concentration.
 This could lead to even more injuries in the long run.
 Furthermore, the use of medical marijuana in people with a history of schizophrenia or bipolar disorder is generally not recommended.
 Another point of concern is that marijuana may have a negative impact on cognitive development in adolescents.
 If athletes start using it too early, they might be on the losing end in the long run.